mahikamaini/single_image_ped_detect/README.md

 N/A
 ### What I Accomplished
 I tried decoding the image to grayscale to save on memory, then converting it to RGB888; however, since the Pedestrian Detect model does not take grayscale as a valid image format, this approach was unsuccessful.
 I defined a variable called MIN_FREE_SPIRAM to be ~ 2.5 MB and added a check that restarted the ESP32 if the amount of available SPIRAM dropped below this threshold.
 Finally, in order to save the last image index reached, I configured Non-Volatile Storage (NVS) - a built-in ESP32 library.
 This way, even when the device is disconnected or restarted, the program will continue from the saved index instead of from the beginning.

+## Thursday, July 10, 2025
+### Task
+Monitor program while it processes the 7000 images in the dataset.
+### Notes
+N/A
+### What I Accomplished
+I noticed that the amount of available SPIRAM did slowly decrease, although the ESP32 only restarted about once or twice in total.
+However, the program crashes near the 6900th image because of an invalid image URL, then restarts from a different last known index - an extremely odd error.
+From here, I will put in a check for this error and finish running all the images in the dataset, before moving on to the camera phase of the project.